 Living Rooms and Main Walls

-This is where homeowners notice work most.
-Eye level matters.
-For a single large piece, the center should sit around 57 inches from the floor.
-For a gallery arrangement, that center line pulls everything together.
-Lighting, wall texture, and natural sight lines all factor in.
+This is where the work shows most.
+Eye level is critical.
+A single large piece should center around 57 inches from the floor.
+Gallery arrangements work from that center line outward.
+Lighting, wall texture, and sightlines all matter.

 Hallways and Narrow Spaces

-Hallways need different thinking.
-Pieces are viewed from different angles and distances.
-Symmetry reads better.
-I typically space gallery frames 2 to 3 inches apart, measured center-to-center, then check the whole thing from the far end of the hall before fastening anything permanent.
+Hallways demand different thinking.
+People view pieces from angles and varying distances.
+Symmetry reads better here.
+I space gallery frames 2 to 3 inches apart, measured center-to-center, then view the whole arrangement from the hallway's far end before fastening anything down.

 Bedrooms and Private Spaces